How to Become a Speech Therapist in Idaho

 Featured Programs:

-With the US Bureau of Labor Statistics projecting an increase of 18.3% in the number of SLPs in Idaho during the ten years leading up to 2024, there has never been a greater demand for qualified speech-language pathologists in Idaho than there is right now.
+With a projected increase of 20% in the number of SLP jobs in Idaho during the ten years leading up to 2030, there has never been a greater demand for qualified speech-language pathologists in Idaho than right now.

 Speech-language pathologists are licensed through the Idaho Speech and Hearing Services Licensure Board.
 The board requires professional SLPs to have a master’s degree in speech therapy (speech-language pathology), complete a yearlong clinical fellowship, and achieve a passing score on the SLP Praxis exam.